Diastasis Recti Pregnancy – Symptoms. Prevention. Repair.Treatment

 The key to closing a diastasis is all about healing the connective tissue.
 You will have a good idea of when you diastasis has closed when you conduct the diastasis check.
 You do this by placing your fingers in to check your diastasis and they do not go down that deep.
 A one finger diastasis with shallow connective tissue is what you should aim for.

-Can A Diastasis Come Apart Once It Is Closed?
+Can DR Come Apart Once It Is Closed?

 Yes, continuous intra-abdominal force and pressure on this weak spot in the middle of the connective tissue (belly button) will separate your muscles.
 This why is very important you participate in a specifically-designed post pregnancy workout well beyond the postpartum period.